is-a-good-dev/register/README.md

 - The records provided includes invalid/unpermitted record types.
 If this happens we will notify you and request changes.
 - It violates users privacy.

-*If your subdomain is inactive, as in not being actively used, it may be purged.
-We will try and notify you before purging via the email you provided.
-If no email is provided your subdomain will be purged without notice.*
+*If your subdomain is inactive, it may be purged.
+We will try and notify you before purging via the email you provided.*

 ## Sponsors